 Can Mono Come Back With Stress?
 How Mental Health Impacts Physical Wellness

-Mononucleosis.
+Mono.
 What is it?
-Mono is known as mononucleosis, and it is an infectious virus transmitted through saliva.
+Mono's longer name is mononucleosis, and it is an infectious virus transmitted through saliva.
 You may have heard mono referred to as the "kissing disease."
 When you kiss someone, you're taking in and passing on saliva; technically, you can catch mono this way.
 However, you can also catch mono by being around someone who is coughing, sneezing, or if you share a drink or food with them.
 Mono is contagious; however, it's not as infectious as some other things.
 For example, did you know that the common cold is more contagious than mononucleosis?
 It's true!
-With that said, having mono can be a hard time; it can be exhausting and stressful to your mental and physical health.
+With that said, having mono is difficult.
+It can be exhausting and stressful to your mental and physical health.
 Let's take a look at the link between mental health and physical wellness.

 Who is at Risk for Mono?